Dialectical Behavioral Therapy

 If you feel things more intensely than others, you are not alone.
 People with borderline personality disorder (BPD) or other mental health concerns struggle with an array of symptoms.
 Anxiety, depression, challenges in interpersonal relationships, or patterns of self-harm can make people feel alone in their suffering.

-DBT Can Help You Find Emotional Freedom
+DBT Therapy Can Help You Find Emotional Freedom

 Frequently Asked Questions

-What Mental Health Concerns Does DBT Address?
+What Mental Health Concerns Does Dialectical Behavioral Therapy Address?

-Who Can Benefit From DBT?
+Who Can Benefit From DBT Therapy?